baxter/paulboxley.com/content/posts/2010/04/marina-abramovic.md

-Title: Marina Abramović
+Title: Marina Abramovi&#x107;
 Posted: 2010-04-27 17:54Z
-Web: Unfortunately the custom font that I use doesn't properly style 'ć'.
+Web: Unfortunately the custom font that I use doesn't properly style '&#x107;'.
 My apologies.

-I discovered Marina Abramović [via Kottke][kottke-abramovic], who linked to the tumblr blog [Marina Abramović Made Me Cry][abramovic-cry].
+I discovered Marina Abramovi&#x107; [via Kottke][kottke-abramovic], who linked to the tumblr blog [Marina Abramovi&#x107; Made Me Cry][abramovic-cry].

 > Abramovic sits at a table in silence, and museum guests
 > can sit across from her and stare.